 With pristine beaches, affordable prices and incredible turquoise water, Langkawi Island is a must see when in Malaysia.
 Situated in the Northern part of the country, we chose it as our last stop before heading to Thailand and we fell in love with this little corner of paradise.

 Apart from the incredible beaches (some of the best I’ve seen so far in Southeast Asia), you must also visit the Seven Wells Waterfall in Langkawi.
+It is definitely one of the most beautiful waterfalls in Asia.

 Quick jump list